Legitcoder/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 1. What is the runtime complexity of your `depth_first_for_each` method?

+O(n) because we are traversing each node only once and popping it off the stack once it has been visited.

 2. What is the space complexity of your `depth_first_for_each` function?

+O(n) because we use a stack that accumulates to N input.

 3. What is the runtime complexity of your `breadth_first_for_each` method?